glebtsereteli/GMRoomLoader/docs/pages/api/payload/getters.md

 > `payload.GetLayer(name)` ➜ :Id.Layer: or :Undefined:

-Returns the created Layer ID matching the given name, or :Undefined: if not found.
+Returns the ID of the created Layer matching the given name if found, or :Undefined: if not found.

 | Parameter | Type | Description |
 | --- | --- | --- |